 When it comes to breast milk, many questions come up.
 One question, in particular, is, “How long does my breast milk last after warming?”
-This article will help answer this question and provide some helpful tips on keeping your baby’s food safe for consumption.
+This article will help answer this question and provide some helpful tips on keeping your baby’s food safe while preventing loss.

 We’ve all been there – you just warmed up a bottle of your baby’s milk only to realize they didn’t want to drink all (or any) of it.
 Pouring that precious liquid gold that you pumped with your breast pump down the drain is so painful.
 But is it necessary?

-Breast milk storage guidelines are essential to follow – while breast milk is quite resilient, it’s still a consumable product, and you want to make sure it’s safe to feed your baby.
-Anything you put in your baby’s mouth should be handled with care.
+Breast milk storage guidelines are essential to follow.
+While breast milk is quite resilient, it’s something your baby is eating, and you want to make sure it’s safe.